If there was a Goddess of cakes, she’d be Viennese. And her temple would be a Konditorei in Vienna.

 The name may be familiar to US visitors, since Aida famously supplied American troops with doughnuts and ice cream during the post-WWII occupation by the Allies.

-A large chain with locations across the city, Aida’s pink branding is now part of the Vienna cityscape.
-Has possibly the most helpful coffee menu for visitors thanks to the cross-sectional diagrams.
+A large chain with many locations across the city (and at the airport), Aida’s pink branding has become part of the Vienna cityscape.
+Provides possibly the most helpful coffee menu for visitors thanks to the cross-sectional diagrams within.

 To do true honour to the name, visit the one across the road from the State Opera House.